 When the token is fetched, it is used in the Authorization header to execute the actual call:

 Furthermore, every method returns a structured object e.g. a Submission object when crossPost() is called.

-At this point I had a class which would fetch the bot the data it needed to start cross posting to r/GamePhotoModePorn.
+At this point, I had a class that would fetch the bot the data it needed to start cross-posting to r/GamePhotoModePorn.
 To make sure it did not cross-post the same submission multiple times, I had to keep track of all the cross-posts made.
 As you might guess, I used Laravel models and eloquent to achieve this.

 Keeping track of cross-posts